NYUDataBootcamp/Book/py-fun1.md

 numberlist.count
 ```

-If we want more information about a method, we can type `object.method?` in the IPython console or `object.method` in the object inspector.
+If we want more information about a method, we can type `object.method?` in a code cell.
 For the method `numberlist.append`, we get the description

 ```python
 Definition:  append(object)